rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 ```
 {% endcode %}

 The first deployment will take longer since it's building the Docker image for the first time.
 Subsequent deployments should be faster due to the cached image layers.
-You can click on the link to view the deployed app, or you can also run `fly open` which will do the same thing.
+You can click on the link to view the deployed app, or you can also run `fly open`, which will do the same thing.
 Here's the app in action:

 ![The app in action](./clojure-fly-2.webp)